 But you know what?

-It literally took this introduction, plus a followup simple tactic to make it stick in a matter of days.
+It took this introduction, plus a simple follow up to make it stick in a matter of days.

 I’ll be the first to admit that Tetris is pretty addictive.

 There is something about mixing the sizes and spaces that keeps me up all night, wondering how it all fits together.
 Call me crazy, but Tetris changed the way I see the area and volume of a shape.